DEVELOPING METHODS TO MEASURE RELEASE OF NANOMATERIALS FROM SOLID MATRICES

 Froggett et al 2014 Review of literature reporting release for a nanomaterial composite www.particleandfibretoxicology.com/content/11/1/17

-Kingston et al 2014 Release Characteristics of Selected Carbon Nanotube Polymer Composites. http://dx.doi.org/10.1016/j.carbon.2013.11.042
+Kingston et al 2014 Release Characteristics of Selected Carbon Nanotube Polymer Composites. https://dx.doi.org/10.1016/j.carbon.2013.11.042

 Kaiser et al 2014 Methods for the Measurement of Release of MWCNTs from MWCNT-Polymer Composites

-Harper, et al 2015 Measuring Nanomaterial Release from Carbon Nanotube Composites:. http://iopscience.iop.org/article/10.1088/1742-6596/617/1/012026/meta
+Harper, et al 2015 Measuring Nanomaterial Release from Carbon Nanotube Composites:. https://iopscience.iop.org/article/10.1088/1742-6596/617/1/012026/meta

-Wohlleben et al 2017 NanoRelease: Pilot interlaboratory comparison of a weathering protocol applied to resilient and labile polymers with and without embedded carbon nanotubes http://www.sciencedirect.com/science/article/pii/S0008622316309824
+Wohlleben et al 2017 NanoRelease: Pilot interlaboratory comparison of a weathering protocol applied to resilient and labile polymers with and without embedded carbon nanotubes https://www.sciencedirect.com/science/article/pii/S0008622316309824

 NanoRelease Data Hub – public release of data from the weathering module of NanoRelease Consumer Products